Coolest Dr Seuss Birthday Cakes on the Web’s Largest Homemade Birthday Cake Gallery

 This Dr Seuss birthday cake idea for the green eggs and ham cake came from Family Fun magazine.

 The cake (one mix) is baked in two bread loaf pans.
 Here are the variations I recommend: Tint your yellow cake mix green and add 4 tablespoons of green sprinkles to the batter before baking.
 This adds to the iffy green factor.
 Also, freeze the two baked cakes before using a serrated knife to trim them.

-Level the bottom layer by slicing off the hump with a serrated knife, and then apply frosting a top of it.
+Level the bottom layer by slicing off the hump with a serrated knife.
+Then apply frosting a top of it.
 Place the other cake layer on top of the frosted bottom layer.
-Slice off a bit off the front of both layers, to form the part where the marshmallow “bone" goes, and then trim the slope of the ham.
+Slice off a bit off the front of both layers, to form the part where the marshmallow “bone” goes.
+And then trim the slope of the ham.

 Use the trimmed pieces to add the small hump at the end (in other words, don’t waste the trimmed-off pieces.
-Use them as I did at the end of the ham and to add height to the top/front of the ham).
+Use them as I did at the end of the ham.
+Also to add height to the top/front of the ham).
 Then slather on green butter cream icing (important to put the icing on thick to avoid crumbs).

 After the frosting sets, smooth it out by pressing a Viva (non patterned) paper towel on top and smoothing it out with your hands.
 The magazine recommended marzipan strips tinted black for the outline, but I used black icing piped with a number 3 tip.

-For the "eggs" (my idea), I cut out butter cookies using a Santa Claus head cookie cutter that I trimmed slightly.
-Cookies were then baked and iced with white royal icing, with a green candy melt "yolk" added to the top when the royal icing was still slightly wet.
+For the “eggs” (my idea), I cut out butter cookies using a Santa Claus head cookie cutter that I trimmed slightly.
+Cookies were then baked and iced with white royal icing.
+In order to make a “yoke”, I added a green candy melt to the top when the royal icing was still slightly wet.